rmrmrmr/Leaderboard/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- Have a source code editor such as VSCode
+- Install nodeJS along with NPM

 ### Setup
+- Clone this repository into your local environment with `git clone git@github.com:rmrmrmr/Leaderboard.git`

 ### Install
+- Just run `npm i` on the root of the project and you're good to go.
+All of the necesary packages will be installed for you!

 ### Usage

 ### Run tests
+- Run `npm run start` to se a live version of the project on your browser
+- Run `npx hint .` to get Webhint going, a linter for HTML
+- Run `npx stylelint --fix "**/*.{css,scss}"` to get Stylelint going, a linter for CSS
+- Run `npx eslint --fix .` to get ESLint going, a linter for JS

 ### Deployment
+- Run `npm run build` for Webpack to generate the dist files corresponding to your actual /src files

 ## Authors